langchain-ai/langgraph/docs/docs/concepts/low_level.md

 ### Conditional Edges

-If you want to **optionally** route to 1 or more edges (or optionally terminate), you can use the [add_conditional_edges](https://langchain-ai.github.io/langgraph/reference/graphs/#langgraph.graph.StateGraph.add_conditional_edges) method.
+If you want to **optionally** route to 1 or more edges (or optionally terminate), you can use the [add_conditional_edges][langgraph.graph.StateGraph.add_conditional_edges] method.
 This method accepts the name of a node and a "routing function" to call after that node is executed:

 ```python
 graph.add_edge("node_a", routing_function)